 ‡ The one-sided p-value is <0.0001 from the stratified Cox proportional hazard model to test the null hypothesis of VE ≤30%, achieving the pre-specified efficacy boundary: the one-sided nominal alpha of 0.0049 based on 95 cases using the Lan-DeMets O’Brien-Fleming spending function.

 The subgroup analyses of vaccine efficacy are presented in Table 3.

-Table 3: Interim Subgroup Analyses of Vaccine Efficacy: COVID-19 Cases Starting 14 Days After Dose 2 per Adjudication Committee Assessments – Per- Protocol Set
+Table 4: Interim Subgroup Analyses of Vaccine Efficacy: COVID-19* Cases Starting 14 Days After Dose 2 per Adjudication Committee Assessments – Per- Protocol Set